 Fea’s vipers are among the most primitive viper species in the world due to their rather unusual biology.
 They possess a number of traits that other viper subfamilies lack.

-For starters, instead of the usual rough, keeled scales common of most vipers, Fea’s vipers have smooth scales covering their entire bodies.
+For starters, instead of the usual rough, keeled scales common to most vipers, Fea’s vipers have smooth scales covering their entire bodies.
 In addition, the scalation on and around their heads more closely resembles that of colubrid and elapid snakes than vipers.
 The individual scales on the head are also much larger than those of typical vipers.

-Another rather unusual trait Fea’s vipers share is their short fangs compared to those of other viper species, which tend to be much longer.
+Another rather unusual trait Fea’s vipers’ share is their short fangs compared to those of other viper species, which tend to be much longer.
 Fea’s vipers have shorter fangs and very small venom glands due to their fairly small, oval-shaped skulls compared to the more broad, diamond-shaped skulls of most typical vipers.
 They can, however, still rotate their fangs independently and use them to inject venom like other vipers.

 Finally, also unlike most viper species, Fea’s vipers are oviparous, meaning they lay eggs rather than give live birth.

-Causinae, the Night Adders
+Causinae, The Night Adders

 Finally, we come to the second-smallest subfamily of vipers within the Viperidae family: Causinae.
 This group currently consists of a single genus and seven species, all of which are native only to sub-Saharan Africa and are known collectively as night adders.

 Similar to the aforementioned Fea’s vipers, night adders are also among the most primitive types of vipers.
 This is due to several unique traits that the majority of viper species lack.

 For starters, their pupils are round rather than slit-shaped like most other viper species.
 Their head shape also tends to be more long and more ovular than diamond-shaped, and it is covered in much larger scales.
 In addition, night adders have much shorter fangs than typical vipers, though they can still move and rotate independently.